Fiscal Policy, Theory and Measurement: The State of WyomingFeb 09, 2017

 Finally, certain fiscal reforms can be enacted that would reduce the burden of taxation and the amount of government spending.
 As government spending declines, the economy and job opportunities can grow quickly if taxes on the productive sector of the economy fall.

-Click here to download: Fiscal Policy, Theory, and Measurement: The State of Wyoming
+Click here to download the full report: Fiscal Policy, Theory, and Measurement: The State of Wyoming